Professional but low-key charters, customized to your skills and style

-First and foremost, when it comes to fishing, it's my livelihood and also my hobby.
-If I'm not guiding , you'll most likely see me out there on the lagoon fishing and or scouting, making sure I'm on fish, for you.
+Fishing is both my livelihood and my passion.
+If I'm not guiding, you'll most likely see me out there on the lagoon fishing and or scouting, making sure I'm on fish for you.

 There is only one place I fish professionally and that's right here in the Mosquito Lagoon.
 My daily contact with these waters allows me to help my clients fish in a variety of ways using fly, live bait and artificials.